gs-gs/ktlg/README.md

 To facilitate two-way communication with the ktlg team directly through Slack:
  - Create a channel and invite the bot
  - Post a message in the channel requesting that the channel become a chat channel eg `[=here] Please make this a chat channel`
+## Within slack
+KTLG enables replication within your workspace as well.
+This would enable you to create an escalation channel to notify internal personnel on an error, or if a message contains some specific word or phrase.
+The filtering is achieved by evaluating a regular expression against the message contents.
+If a regular expression is not supplied all messages are replicated

+To implement this, in a direct message to @ktlg
+- `replicate {local channel name} {destination workspace name} {destination channel name} {RegExp to filter messages}`

+This same functionality will allow you to replicate messages to other workspaces.
+For example if you had workspaces allocated to projects, a program manager may like to replicate key messages to a workspace they monitor
 </details>

 ## Github app